 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The appellation is located in the far west of the winegrowing region Languedoc in the department Aude (Sometimes she becomes the region Southwest France attributed).
-The vineyards cover 1,800 hectares of vineyards at about 160 meters above sea level on a combination of light and stony clay and limestone soils.
-These extend on the southern slopes in the upper Aude valley over 41 municipalities with the capital Limoux near Carcassonne.
-Protected by the Pyrenees oceanic-Mediterranean prevails climate in front.
-Limoux became famous for its foaming wines, which were produced in the 16th century.
+The appellation is located in the very west of the wine-growing region Languedoc in the department Aude (sometimes it becomes the region Southwest France attributed).
+The vineyards cover 1,800 hectares of vineyards at around 160 meters above sea level on a combination of light and stony clay and limestone soils.
+These extend on the southern slopes in the upper valley of the Aude over 41 municipalities with the main town Limoux next to Carcassonne.
+Protected by the Pyrenees, there is an oceanic-Mediterranean one climate in front.
+Limoux became known for its sparkling wines produced in the 16th century.
 There are three appellations:

 Limoux for white and red Still wines (white 1981 and red 2005)

-The classification as AOC was different in time (see above).
+The classification as AOC took place at different times (see above).
 All wines belong to the second quality category "Grands Vins du Languedoc".
-Limoux Rouge is made from the varieties Merlot (to 50%), Cot.
-Syrah, Grenache Noir logo CNRS logo INIST Garnacha Tinta (to 30%) and Carignan Noir logo CNRS logo INIST mazuelo (max 10%) blended.
-Limoux Blanc is made from the varieties Mauzac Blanc (to 15%), as well Chardonnay and Chenin Blanc vinified.
+Limoux Rouge is made from the varieties Merlot (50%), Cot.
+Syrah, Grenache Noir = Garnacha Tinta (to 30%) and Carignan Noir mazuelo (max.
+10%) blended.
+Limoux Blanc is made from the varieties Mauzac Blanc (to.
+15%), as well Chardonnay and Chenin Blanc vinified.
 There are around 400 producers, including Domaine de l'Aigle, Domaine de Fourn and Domaine de Martinolles.